natasjaVgestel/natasjaVgestel.github.io/_posts/2019-03-30-day-onehundredseventeen.markdown

 date:   2019-03-30 12:37:39 -0600
 ---
 # Donna Patterson-Fraser and her giant petrel research:
 Donna's study is the only long-term study of [southern giant petrels](see [day 92](https://natasjavgestel.github.io/blog/2019/03/05/day-ninetytwo)).
-As the name implies it is a large bird.
+As the bird name implies it is a large bird.
 In fact, it is the largest bird in Antarctica, with a 6-foot wingspan.
 She has studied these (relatively gentle) giants since 1991!

 ![southern giant petrels](/assets/blog_photos/190330/GiantPetrel_Humble.jpg)